The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 Lymphocyte trafficking blockers (e.g., alemtuzumab, mitoxantrone);

-Individual is not currently being treated with another biologic immunomodulatory agent (i.e., TNF-inhibitor, IL-inhibitor, anti IgE antibody, etc.), Xeljanz/Xeljanz XR, or Otezla;
+Individual is not currently being treated with another immunomodulatory agent (i.e., TNF-inhibitor, JAK inhibitor, IL-inhibitor, anti IgE antibody, Otezla, etc.);

 BOTH of the following: